• OVERVIEW

 Intellectual-Conceptual, Integrative, and Cognitive Skills

-Behavioral Attributes, Social Skills and Professional Expectations
+Behavioral Attributes, Social Skills, and Professional Expectations

-A candidate must be able to exercise good judgment, promptly complete all responsibilities attendant to the diagnosis and care of patients/clients, and develop mature, sensitive, and effective relationships with patients/clients and caregivers, and other health care team members.
-The skills required to do so include the ability to effectively handle and manage heavy workloads, function effectively under stress, adapt to changing environments, display flexibility, demonstrate resiliency, and to learn to function in the face of uncertainties inherent in the clinical care of patients and clients.
+A candidate must be able to exercise good judgment, promptly complete all responsibilities attendant to the diagnosis and care of patients/clients, and develop mature, sensitive, and effective relationships with patients/clients and caregivers, and other healthcare team members.
+The skills required to do so include the ability to effectively handle and manage heavy workloads, function effectively under stress, adapt to changing environments, display flexibility, demonstrate resiliency, and learn to function in the face of uncertainties inherent in the clinical care of patients and clients.

 Candidates must be able to understand the basis and content of ethical physical therapist practice and demonstrate the professionalism required in such practice.
 They must possess attributes that include compassion, empathy, altruism, integrity, responsibility, and tolerance.
 Candidates also must demonstrate the ability to respect boundaries and care for all individuals in a respectful and effective manner regardless of gender identity, age, race, sexual orientation, religion, disability, or any other protected status.